-Students are eligible to live in the Village Apartments if they meet one of the following criteria:
+Students are eligible to live in the Village Apartments if they meet all of the following criteria:

-Please keep in mind that eligibility for the Village Apartments does not guarantee or reserve space in the village apartments.
-All residential areas are first-come first-served through the Housing Lottery in the spring semester.
-Please look for email communication from the Residential Life office and complete all steps of the housing sign up process in as timely a fashion as possible to maximize your chances of living in the apartments.
-The Residential Life Office may make exceptions to this policy in order to keep vacancies to a minimum.
+Please keep in mind that eligibility for the Village Apartments does not guarantee or reserve space in the Village Apartments.
+All residential areas are first-come first-serve through the Housing Lottery in the spring semester.
+Please look for email communication from the Office of Residential Life and complete all steps of the housing sign-up process in as timely a fashion as possible to maximize your chances of living in the apartments.
+The Office of Residential Life may make exceptions to this policy in order to keep vacancies to a minimum.

-When a mid-term vacancy occurs in the Village Apartments, the Residential Life Office will find an eligible student to occupy the open room.
-Although there is not a wait list for entry to the Village Apartments, students are encouraged to check with Residential Life regarding potential open spaces.
+When a mid-semester vacancy occurs in the Village Apartments, the Office of Residential Life will find an eligible student to occupy the open room.
+Although there is not a wait list for entry to the Village Apartments, students are encouraged to check with the Office of Residential Life regarding potential open spaces.
 Current residents may not be consulted during this process.

 When severe weather may affect Jacksonville University, the President, or designee, will activate the University's Emergency Preparedness Task Force to take any precautionary measures needed.

 In the event of a Hurricane Warning, all residential students will be encouraged to evacuate campus.
 Any remaining students will be consolidated to South Campus.
 Students who choose to leave campus must notify a Residential Life staff member before leaving campus.
-The Residential Life Office will devise and coordinate procedures for housing remaining students.
+The Office of Residential Life will devise and coordinate procedures for housing any remaining students.